yarinyc/Distributed-system---OCR/README.txt

    *Communication: All localApps share the same SQS queue for communication to the manager (giving it new tasks).
 Each localApp has it's own SQS queue for communication from the manager.

 2) Manager:
-   The manager uses an executor to handle new task messages sent by the localApps.
+   The manager uses a thread pool executor to handle new task messages sent by the localApps.
    Executor threads (we used a fixed number) will poll the SQS queue for tasks, and upon receiving a new task message do the following:
    1) Download tbe input file from S3 bucket
    2) Read all lines in the input file and then run a function (loadBalance) which checks there are enough worker ec2 nodes running (if there are not enough we initialize them)